 From Mondays to Fridays between 10am and 3pm (on road activities).

-Night work hours will generally be:
+Night work hours are:

 - From Sundays to Fridays between 9pm and 5am (on and off road activities).